 1. Objectives

 a.
 What we hope to achieve:

 i

 ii

 iii

 b.
-To accomplish this, we will cover (che eck the agreed upon modules and/or add your own): terview
+To accomplish this, we will cover (ch How to Conduct an Informational Informational Informational Informational Informational Informational Information eck the agreed upon modules and/or add your own): nterview

-☐ Conduct an Informational Interview
+☐ Conduct an Informational Interview 1

-☐ Networking In or Out of the Workpla ace
+☐ Networking In or Out of the Workpl lace

 ☐ Workplace Professionalism

-☐ Benefit of an Arts Sciences Education on in the Workplace
+☐ Benefit of an Arts Sciences Educat ion in the Workplace

-Diversity in the Workplace Diversity in the Workplace
+Diversity in the Workplace

 2. Frequency of Meetings

-time(s) each month.
+· · · · · · · · · · · · · · · · · · · time(s) each month.
 We will attempt to meet

-ach semester.
+in person at least time(s) e each semester.
 If we cannot attend a scheduled meeting,

 we agree to notify one another in advance.

 3. Protocols

-in confidence.
+Any sensitive issues we discuss will be held d in confidence.
 We both have the read, discussed, and

-- and Procedures provided in the orientation.
+- ol and Procedures provided in the orientation.

 Date of Original Agreement: Agreement Through:

-Mentee Signature: /////
+Mentee Signature: Date:/

 Mentor Signature: Date:/